Dates: December 21st – January 1st

 While local traditions varied, the theme of rebirth was always a focus of the festivities.

-Yule is the festival held to celebrate the winter solstice in the Northern Hemisphere.
-It varies yearly by a day; however, it is generally celebrated from the end of December to the start of January.
-This festival marks the darkest day of the year and the rebirth of the sun that occurs afterwards.
+Yule is the festival to celebrate the winter solstice in the Northern Hemisphere.
+It varies yearly by a day; however, it is generally observed from the end of December to the start of January.
+This festival marks the darkest day of the year and the rebirth of the sun that occurs afterward.

 The Yule Log

-The Yule log was a large log that was meant to be burnt in sections throughout the Yule season.
-The fire itself and the ashes from the fire were thought to convey a protective effect on the home.
-The modern day practice of lighting candles inset into a decorative log progressively over the 12 days of Christmas mimics the burning of the Yule log.
+The tradition of the Yule log was a large log meant to be burnt in sections throughout the Yule season.
+The fire itself and the ashes from the fire were believed to convey a protective effect on the home.
+Tradition dictates that remnants of the Yule log must be preserved and used to kindle the fire for the subsequent year’s log.
+This practice symbolizes the continuity and the cyclical nature of the seasons.
+The modern practice of lighting candles inset into a decorative log over the 12 days of Christmas mimics the burning of the Yule log.

 The Yule Tree

 Druids venerated Evergreens because, unlike deciduous trees, they did not appear to die every season.
-This was thought to be a physical incarnation of the divine life.
-Originally live trees, particularly Evergreens, were decorated with omens of what they wished for in the next year including charms, coins, fruits, nuts, etcetera.
+This perennial vibrancy was perceived as a physical manifestation of divine life.
+Druidic customs involved decorating live trees, particularly Evergreens, with charms, coins, fruits, nuts, and other symbols reflecting their hopes for the upcoming year.
 The practice of cutting trees down to bring them inside was introduced later for the purpose of appeasing the beings inside them, such as the fae.

 Mistletoe